-The Taliban's victory will test India, and peace in South Asia
+Afghanistan: The Taliban's victory will test India, and peace in South Asia

 By Vikas Pandey